 What are the disadvantages of a home birth as a first time mom?

 There are tons of opinions on the topic of home birth.
-And sadly, most people in our vicinity only seemed to see disadvantages.
-There weren’t any for me but I’ll address some of the high points.
+And sadly, most people in our life could only seem to see disadvantages (or “myths”).
+Like I’ve said, we didn’t have any but I’ll address some of the high points.

 1. It’s not safe or it’s too risky.
 And a home birth can still result in a hospital delivery.

 However, I went into my pregnancy healthy and maintained a good regimen throughout.
 That was my safety net.
-I learned that when there are no complications, most hospital transfers during home births are due to mom tiring out.
+I learned that when there are no complications, most home births transfer to hospital due to mom tiring out.

 So, I girded my mind for the ultimate marathon of my life.
 I knew that being mentally prepared to endure what could be a multi-day ordeal would take the pressure off my body.
 And that meant I could trust my body and my baby and would be just fine.